unordentlich/StreamChat/README.md

 <p align="center">Never tab out of your fullscreen again! <img src="https://emojipedia-us.s3.dualstack.us-west-1.amazonaws.com/thumbs/160/apple/129/fire_1f525.png" width="15"></p>

 <h3>🤖 How it works</h3>
-<p>StreamChat+ is an addon developed for <a href="https://labymod.net/">LabyMod</a> that enables you to display your whole TwitchChat directly into your minecraft chat.
+<p>StreamChat+ is an addon developed for <a href="https://labymod.net/">LabyMod</a> that enables you to display your whole TwitchChat directly into your Minecraft chat.
 Interact with your viewers, receive stream alerts and talk with your chat in real-time!</p>

 ![image](https://user-images.githubusercontent.com/56507045/161532286-c9e9eb8e-4360-4e29-9e78-f66393b4cf96.png)

-<p>All you need to do to start interacting with your StreamChat is to claim your Twitch channel's oauth-Token from <code>https://twitchapps.com/</code>, paste it into the addon configuraton and enter, which channel's chat you want to display into your chat.</p>
+<p>All you need to do to start interacting with your StreamChat is to claim your Twitch channel's oauth-Token from <code>https://twitchapps.com/</code>, paste it into the addon configuraton and enter which channel's chat you want to display in your Minecraft chat.</p>
 <br>
 <br>
 <h3>⚙️ Configuration</h3>